ruippeixotog/uva/README.md

-# Solutions to [UVa Online Judge][1] problems
+# Solutions to UVa Online Judge problems

-This repository contains solutions to UVa Online Judge problems, available at [http://uva.onlinejudge.org/][1].
+This repository contains solutions to [UVa Online Judge][1] problems, available at [http://uva.onlinejudge.org][1].
 These solutions are provided "as is".
 I give no guarantees that they will work as expected.

 ## Instructions